Back

 Events

-ESTONIAN BREAD DAY AND AUTUMN FAIR.
-Bread on the tongue
+ESTONIAN BREAD DAY AND AUTUMN FAIR "Cuisine of Different Nations"

 The autumn fair lasts from 10 AM to 4 PM.
 Program activities take place in the museum buildings and courtyards from 11 AM to 4 PM.